-When you pull your credit report, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
+In reviewing your credit history, you'll find that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with all of the bureaus.
+You have a credit score with each of the bureaus.

-Lenders want to make sure that giving you a loan is a safe move.
-Your credit score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued over time could be more than double the amount of an individual having a better credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accumulated in the long run could be more than double that of someone with a superior credit score.

-Improving your FICO is the first step in buying a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into buying a home.
+Call us at (662) 843-8850 and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get it?
+There are ways to boost your score.
 Building your FICO score takes time.
-It can be hard to make a large-scale change in your credit score with small changes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
+It can be difficult to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these tips:
+Here are some methods to improve your credit score:

-- Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the bulk of your debt taking up the balance a single card.
+- Even out your debt.
+At first, this doesn't seem like a good idea.
+But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have all of your debt transferred to one card.

-- Apply for gas cards or department store credit.
-For those who have no credit or low credit, chain store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
-You must always avoid charging a high balance for more than a couple of months because these types of cards more than likely have a larger interest rate.
+- Department store cards and gas station cards.
+For those who have non-existent credit or low credit, department store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always avoid keeping a high balance for too long because these types of cards normally have a higher interest rate.

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+- Keep your cards active.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+But, make sure you pay them off in one or two payments.

-- Keep up with payments.
-Late payments hurt your FICO score.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a bank.
+- Pay on time.
+Late payments kill your credit score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a lender.

-Knowing the ways you can raise your FICO score, you can move toward becoming a homeowner.
-Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Partnership Properties, the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Partnership Properties, the loan process can be a stress-free experience so you, too, can become a homeowner.